Delivery · MVP to production · Isle of Man

 The audit is fixed-price.
 The hardening is scoped from the audit, so you approve a known list, not an open meter.
 Both cost a fraction of hiring the equivalent team.

-Ship the real thing.
+Ship the

 Bring the MVP.
 Thirty minutes later you will know exactly what stands between you and production.